brydavis/analytics_for_wonks/README.md

 ###	Visualizing
 - *How do I quickly visualize my data?*
+- *Is it possible to integrate with other technologies (e.g. Tableau) to visualize my data?*

 ###	Exporting
 - *Is there a way to export my data or a report to a `.xlsx` or `.csv` file?*